 - What should I do prior to attending orientation?

 Complete the Exploratory Studies Self-Registration training in Moodle, take the placement exams, check out New Student Program’s New Student Checklist, and visit the Exploratory Studies website for Newly Admitted Students for information.

 - Should I still take the NC State math placement test if I took the AP calculus exam?

-- Taking the placement exams will not hurt you.
-NC State uses the highest scores for placement.
-If the AP score is not received by orientation the placement score can be used as a math placement.
+Yes.
+If the AP score is not received by orientation the NC State ALEKS math placement score can be used as a math placement.
 If the AP score is higher than the math placement when you get it, you will be allowed to make adjustments to select a different math course.

 - I have earned college credit from AP/IB tests and/or courses taken at another institution.
 How does this appear at NC State?

-- To be sure your coursework appears on your NC State transcript, we require that you request official transcripts of AP scores and that college transcripts should be sent to the Office of Undergraduate Admissions.
-To understand what AP tests and scores will earn credit at NC State, check out this resource.
-To know which courses are taken at another institution will earn credit at NC State, visit the Undergraduate Admissions transfer student page-transferable credits.
+To be sure your coursework appears on your NC State transcript, we require that you request official AP/IB scores and college transcripts be sent to the Office of Undergraduate Admissions.
+To understand what AP/IB tests and scores will earn credit at NC State, check out this resource.
+To know which courses taken at another institution will earn credit at NC State, go to the Undergraduate Admissions transferable credit page.

-- What if I have AP scores but they are not back by New Student Orientation?
+- What if I have AP or IB scores but they are not back by New Student Orientation?

-- No worries.
-You can just share the AP test(s) that you have taken with your advisor during the advising session.
+No worries.
+Indicate this in the PreNSO Survey and tell your advisor which AP and IB tests you have taken when you meet during the NSO advising session.
 Your advisor will consider that information and advise you accordingly.